xrrocha/tikrana-bank/notes/02-entity-classes.md

 map.

-We wouldn't want our clients to be responsible for keeping things in sync or (worse yet!) to be able to subvert our cherished uniqueness-ensuring mechanism, would we?
+We wouldn't want our clients to be responsible for keeping things in sync or (worse yet!) to be able to subvert our cherished uniqueness-ensuring mechanism.

 [Previous: The `Entity` Interface](01-entity-interface.md)